Mission of the Committee on Economic Statistics

 AEAStat was given the general charge to promote the involvement of economists in improving the collection, analysis and reporting of economic statistics.
 An important goal for the committee has been to raise the profile of research on economic measurement within the economics profession.
 AEAStat activities have included the organization of sessions for the Annual Meetings of the American Economic Association and the preparation of reports on data needs in particular subfields of economic research.

-The AEA Committee on Economic Statistics (AEAStat) will sponsor three sessions on economic measurement at the January 2016 ASSA Meetings in San Francisco.
+The AEA Committee on Economic Statistics (AEAStat) will sponsor three sessions on economic measurement at the January 2017 ASSA Meetings in Chicago.
 The Committee solicits both individual papers and proposals for sessions of three or four papers, with preference given to session proposals.
 The Committee is interested in receiving submissions in any area of economic data and statistics.
-Lists of papers selected for past AEAStat sponsored sessions can be found at https://www.aeaweb.org/committees/AEAStat/annual_meeting.php.
-One of the three sessions organized by the Committee will be published in the AER Papers & Proceedings.
-Abstracts are due by April 17, 2015 to Robert Moffitt, Chair, Committee on Economic Statistics, firstname.lastname@example.org.
-Submissions should be PDF files and include name, institutional affiliation, and email address of all participants.
+One of the three sessions organized by the Committee will be published in the AEA Papers and Proceedings.
+For more information or a list of papers selected for past AEAStat sponsored sessions go to https://www.aeaweb.org/